star-whale/docs/blog/2023-09-11-reproduce-and-compare-evaluations.md

  5) Choose the runtime: Select the option "starwhale/llm-leaderboard/llm-leaderboard/ickinf6q(v1、latest)".
  6) Advanced configuration: Turn off the auto-release switch.

 Click **Submit** to run the model.
-During the evaluation process, you can click **View Lo** on the task tab page of the evaluation details page to understand the running status of the evaluation.
+During the evaluation process, you can click **View Log** on the task tab of the evaluation details page to understand the running status of the evaluation.
 When the evaluation status is "Successed," you can view the results on the list and details pages.

-### STEP4：Compare the evaluation results
+### STEP4: Compare the evaluation results

 To create a report, go to the **Report** list page and click the **Create** button in the upper right corner.